liferay/liferay-docs/userGuide/en/chapters/04-document-management.markdown

 reach.

 Mobile environments are naturally dependent on the way in which documents are handled.
-For iOS, documents are maintained in a file list, and can be viewed by clicking on the files themselves.
+For Android and iOS, documents are maintained in a file list, and can be viewed by clicking on the files themselves.
 External files accessible from other apps can be "opened" using Liferay Sync, thereby dropping them into your Sync folder and synchronizing them across other Sync clients.
-"Pulling down" on the Sync file list forces a refresh (automatic sync frequency can be configured as well).
+In iOS devices, "Pulling down" on the Sync file list forces a refresh, in Android, click on the Refresh icon within the menu.

 Liferay Sync is designed to work with both Liferay 6.1 Community Edition and Enterprise Edition.
 Using Sync with Liferay CE limits users to syncing one site.